neuralmagic/sparseml/src/sparseml/transformers/README_question_answering.md

 ```

 ### DeepSparse Engine Deployment

-*No pipeline is complete without its integration with the DeepSparse Engine.
-This chapter should communicate to the user,
-that they can eventually use their ONNX model to deploy the network using the DeepSparse Engine and benefit from GPU-class performance
-on their CPU!
-Let's make this section short, referencing internal DeepSparse docs as much as possible.*

 Once the model is exported an ONNX format, it is ready for deployment with the DeepSparse Engine.